-6 Compare the photos of New York and New Delhi (Sources 2 and 3).
-What are some features common to both cities?
+6 Compare the photos of New York, Tokyo and New Delhi (Sources 2, 3 and 4).
+What are some features common to all three cities?
 In what ways have large cities changed between 1950 and today?

 5.2 How cities are organised